New Mexico: Spaceport America

 New Mexico hosts the world's first operational and purpose-built commercial spaceport, Spaceport America, located in Upham, near Truth or Consequences.
 It is operated by the state-backed New Mexico Spaceport Authority (NMSA).
 Rocket launches began in April 2007, with the spaceport officially opening in 2011.
 Tenants include HAPSMobile, UP Aerospace, SpinLaunch, and Virgin Galactic.

 Over 300 suborbital flights have been successfully launched from Spaceport America since 2006, with the most notable being Virgin Galactic's VSS Unity on May 22, 2021, which made New Mexico the third U.S. state to launch humans into space, after California and Florida.

 On October 22, 2021, Spaceport America was the site of the first successfully tested vacuum-sealed "suborbital accelerator", which aims to offer a significantly more economical alternative to launching satellites via rockets.
 Conducted by Spaceport tenant SpinLaunch, the test is the first of roughly 30 demonstrations being planned.

 Government and politics

 The Constitution of New Mexico was adopted by popular referendum in 1911.
 It establishes a republican form of government based on popular sovereignty and a separation of powers.
 New Mexico has a bill of rights modeled on its federal counterpart, but with more expansive rights and freedoms; for example, victims of certain serious crimes, such as aggravated battery and sexual assault, have explicit rights to privacy, dignity, and the timely adjudication of their case.
-Major state issues may be decided by popular vote, while the constitution may be amended by a majority vote of both lawmakers and the electorate.
+Major state issues may be decided by popular vote, and the constitution may be amended by a majority vote of both lawmakers and the electorate.